0dayradw/AI-Digit-Recognizer/README.md

 # ✏️ Handwritten Digit Recognition with CNN

 An interactive Pygame app that recognizes digits drawn by hand using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
+Also this is my final year school project, that i presented in front of my teachers and secure a 10. )))
 ---

 ## 📁 Project Structure